 Additionally, involving a variety of internal individuals in Agile scrums (or as we would say in the organization design field, design sessions) helps naturally align your organization, creates change agents, increases employee investment in the solution, provides learning opportunities for up-and-coming talent, and produces richer outcomes.

-Reach beyond your organization.
 Agile scrums bring internal talent, customers, and stakeholders together to co-create a solution.
 As a result, you get more complete outcomes that utilize a variety of viewpoints and minimize market blind spots.

 We treat our design sessions the exact same way.
 We help our partners create a session roster with top talent from throughout the organization and beyond.
 These talented individuals likely haven’t worked as a team before and experience new ways of working and talking about the organization through the organization design process.
-The result is strong session energy that excites, motivates, and ultimately helps the participants create and align the organization around creative outcomes and solutions to tough organizational problems.
+The result is strong session energy that excites, motivates, and ultimately helps the participants create and align the organization around creative outcomes and solutions to tough problems.

 Similarly, we regularly break up the organization design process into regular sprints (or sessions) occurring throughout the organization.
 These sprints are intense work sessions that often deal with tough organizational politics and drive creative solutions that can adapt to other outputs, market changes, and use case results.
 These short but intense sessions are extremely effective and create creative, iterative, and flexible outcomes.

-Overall, using Agile methodology in organization design is a powerful way to utilize your internal talent, involve external players, remain flexible, and create solutions that people can test iteratively and adapt as necessary.
+Overall, using Agile methodology in organization design is a powerful way to utilize your internal talent, involve external players, remain flexible, and create solutions that people can test and adapt as necessary.
 Where appropriate, executives should consider how to adopt Agile ways of working and creating.
-Agile may have started as a software development solution, but it has proved a powerful approach to differentiate organizations, help companies through the organization transformation journey, develop a better organization design outcomes, and create superior business strategies.
+Agile may have started as a software development solution, but it has proved a powerful approach to differentiate organizations, help companies through the organization transformation journey, develop better organization design outcomes, and create superior business strategies.